kawamanza/step-up/README.md

 With StepUp we are able to attach additional comments on existing commit objects.
 *The great goal of this Gem is giving to developers an easy way to manage these notes*.

-The note was created with the following command:
+The note is created with a command as the example below:

     $ stepup notes add --section bugfixes -m "support for old installations"

+It's possible to use the same command with no paramenters.
+This way an wizard will guide through the process.
 Still with this example we can check the created note with the following command:

     $ stepup notes